MicrosoftLearning/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_13_implement-spec-driven-development.md

     For example:

-    - If your test succeeded, you can either continue to the next test or provide a report similar to the following:
+    - If your test succeeded, you can either continue to the next test or provide a report similar to the following example:

         "I opened the application in the browser at http://localhost:5000.
 I was able to login as Ni Kang and navigate to the My Documents page.
-I can upload a PDF file less than 25MB with the Title 'Test Document' and Category 'Personal Files.'
+I can upload a PDF file less than 25 MB with the Title 'Test Document' and Category 'Personal Files.'
 The upload progress indicator appeared, and the document shows up in my uploaded documents list.
 Task T041 passed successfully."

     - If your task failed, you need to report the issue to GitHub Copilot for assistance.

         For example: "I opened the application in the browser at http://localhost:5000.
 I was able to login as Ni Kang and navigate to the My Documents page.
-I can select a document and fill in the Title and Category fields, but there is an error when I try to upload the document.
+I can select a document and fill in the Title and Category fields, but there's an error when I try to upload the document.
 I see a progress indicator displayed on the Upload Document page, however, the My Documents page doesn't recognize that I uploaded a document.
 Can you help resolve the issue?

     GitHub Copilot can help you diagnose and fix issues, implement improvements to the user interface, or suggest next steps.